solcana/Flutter-app-capstone/README.md

 - Add option to delete user profile -> for 2nd model crud add / delete
 - Add comments CRUD
 - ADD link_to & redirects on all pages
-- Think some more on how to go about the category page - when is it logical for it popup
+- Think some more on how to go about the category page - when is it logical for it popup --> maybe add functionality - view only mine, view all

 - of course add styling

 ## AS OF NOW